Steady Stocks for Tough Times

 AT&T (NYSE: T) is a giant telecom growth machine with plenty of extra cash for dividends and expansion.

 Among its gems: satellite TV provider DirecTV, which generated $42 billion in its most recent quarter, a nearly 22% increase year-over-year.
-For the full year, AT&T reported revenues of $148.6 billion, up 10.8% attover last year.
+For the full year, AT&T reported revenues of $148.6 billion, up 10.8% over last year.
 The company’s dividend coverage ratio is a solid 1.3 times and the firm has a still reasonable payout ratio of 76%.

 AT&T says it expects double-digit consolidated revenue growth in 2016 and adjusted earnings growth in the mid single digits or better.